Lampacau: Name

 Over the last 100 years, there has been a lively debate of what the "proper" name of the island was during its heyday.
 The most recent survey of the literature on that topic is probably the page-long note in Witek & al. It lists the following spelling variants as attested in European sources, mostly Portuguese: Lampacau, Lampacam, Lam Puk, Lanpacan, Lampachan, Lampchào, Lamapacào, Lamapzan, Lanpetan, Lampaço; Lan-pai-kao (in Mandarin) and Long-pa-kao (in Cantonese); Langpetsao.
 They note that the character 滘 (Cantonese: j gaau³; notionally Mandarin: p jiao) is a Cantonese character and does not often appear in standard Chinese dictionaries; it is thus only natural that the name of the place would be written differently in most Chinese sources.
 Modern Chinese variants include Langbaiao, Langbaizao, and Lanbaijiao.

 History

 Lampacau became important for the international trade c.
 1550, when the center of the Portuguese offshore trade in the Pearl River Delta gradually shifted there from the more remote Shangchuan.
 Ptak speculates that it was a more convenient base for the transshipment of cargoes to and from sampans and other river boats traveling to the interior of Guangdong.
 The brief period of Lampacau's significance ended some time c.
-1560, as the Portuguese trade moved to the recently established permanent base, Macao.
+1560, as the Portuguese trade moved to the recently established permanent base, Macau.